-Response: The property is currently occupied by the Irregardless Café.
-It is located on a small parcel on the corner of Morgan Street and Tryon Street, both of which connect the property to other developments and uses.
-It is not anticipated that redevelopment will occur at this time, but when it does, it should have no impact on the existing or planned road network.
+Response: Goodnights is located on Morgan Street, which connects the property to other developments and uses.
+It is not anticipated that redevelopment will occur at this time, but when it does, the road network will not be affected by redevelopment.
 5. New development shall be comprised of blocks of public and/or private streets (including sidewalks).
 Block faces should have a length generally not exceeding 660 feet.
 Where commercial driveways are used to create block structure, they should include the same pedestrian amenities as public or private streets.

-Response: The property is currently occupied by the Irregardless Café, a popular Raleigh restaurant that has been in operation for many years.
-There will be no new development at this time.
-This small parcel is located on an existing block, which should remain the same, even when the property is redeveloped.
+Response: There will be no new development at this time and the property is located on an existing block, which should remain the same, even when the property is redeveloped.
 Commercial driveways will not be used to create a block structure.
-If this Application if allowed, it will increase the number of PBOD properties on the existing block which furthers the goals of the West Morgan Small Area Plan.
+If this Application if allowed, it will increase the number of PBOD properties in the area, which furthers the goals of the West Morgan Small Area Plan.